torchbox/django-pattern-library/README.md

 TODO:

-- [ ] Feature: allow to override custom tags.
+- [ ] Feature: allow custom tags to be overridden.
     Should be useful for tags that can write to context (similar to the `SimpleNode`-tags), but do not extend `SimpleNode`.
 - [ ] Docs: Describe directory structure
-- [ ] Docs: Describe the approach to the base template which should that includes css and JS.
+- [ ] Docs: Describe the approach to the base template which should include CSS and JS.
     The base template should be very minimalistic.
-- [ ] Docs: Describe yaml structure
+- [ ] Docs: Describe YAML structure
     (how to pass context and mock template tags)
 - [ ] Add examples of dumb data
 - [ ] Add notes on production usage